 Aluminum gutters are a great rain solution product.
-They are low cost, easily maintained and a long lasting solution for many homes.
-They are weather-resistant and maintain their integrity in cold climates.
+They are low cost, easily maintained and a long lasting solution.
+They are weather resistant and maintain their integrity in all climates.
 Seamless aluminum gutters will not rust and have a life expectancy of approximately 25 - 30 years.

-Gutter hangers are brackets that interlock into the front and back of the gutter and are then screwed into the fascia under the drip edge flashing.
+Gutter hangers are brackets that snap into the front and back of the gutter and are then screwed into the fascia under the drip edge flashing.

 The gutter screws used for fastening the gutter hangers to the fascia board should be #10 x 1.5" or # 10 x 2" long cadmium, zinc or stainless steel wood grip and have a hex head for use with a 1/4" nut driver.